satyamroy001/EnvisEdge/docs/source/getting_started.rst

 .. code:: bash

-   conda env create --name recoedge --file environment.yml conda activate recoedge
+   conda env create --name envisedge --file environment.yml conda activate envisedge

 .. caution::
    You need to have Java installed in your local